greenboi105/pithreads/README.md

 Unfortunately, convergence is quite slow: estimating pi with d-digit accuracy requires summing up roughly 10^d+1 terms.
 For this problem, threads are used to speed up the computation.

-The program pi_series_threads.c takes n and the number of threads as command-line arguments, then calls the function sum_threads() to compute the sum using threads.
+The program pi_series_threads.c takes n number of terms to which we compute the sum and the number of threads as command-line arguments, then calls the function sum_threads() to compute the sum using multiple threads.

 The program improves the performance of pi_series_serial by using threads to compute portions of the sum independently then combining their results, making it more efficient to compute up to extremely large values of n.